trystan/angular-test/README.md

 # BoardgameTracker

-This is simple way to track boardgames and when they were played.
+This is a simple way to track boardgames and when they were played.
 Mostly a way to learn angular 15.

+Concepts used:

+- Components & templates
+- Services
+- DI
+- Routing
+- Reactive Forms
+  - Nested form groups
+  - Nested form arrays
+- Observables and Subjects
+- HttpClient

+Features:

 - [x] List of known boardgames
 - [x] View boardgame